liuchunlei0430/CBCN_Pytorch/README.md

 | ------ | ------ | ------ | ------ |
 | Top-1 | 69.3 | 61.0 | 61.4 |

 Thanks for the code of ORN!
 Inspired by ORN which already show their powerful ability in within-class rotation-invariance, we also employ similar way to enhance the representative ability which destoryed by the binarization process.
+We focus on storate reduction in our CBCNs.
 More detail can be seen in the install/orn/modules/ORConv.py.

 ## Please cite
 @inproceedings{liu2019cbcn,